AP FACT CHECK: Does US believe Western Wall is in Israel? - World - NZ Herald News

-WASHINGTON (AP) " Nikki Haley, President Donald Trump's U.N. ambassador, waded into a diplomatic minefield on Wednesday by asserting that the Western Wall is part of Israel, a deviation from U.S. policy.
+WASHINGTON (AP) " Nikki Haley, President Donald Trump's U.N. ambassador, waded into a diplomatic minefield by asserting that the Western Wall is part of Israel, a deviation from U.S. policy.

 The longstanding U.S. stance is that the site is in Jerusalem, full stop.
 That distinction " Jerusalem, not Israel " reflects the U.S. position that the city's fate is an issue for Israelis and Palestinians to work out through future peace negotiations.

-Haley's comments attracted particular attention because they came in the wake of a diplomatic dust-up between American and Israeli officials over planning for President Donald Trump's trip next week to Israel, the Palestinian territories and Jerusalem.
+Haley's comments in an interview that aired Wednesday attracted particular attention because they came in the wake of a diplomatic dust-up between American and Israeli officials over planning for President Donald Trump's trip next week to Israel, the Palestinian territories and Jerusalem.

 Emotions run hot over the status of Jerusalem and the Western Wall, considered the holiest site where Jews can pray.
 The sensitivity about Jerusalem, claimed by both Israelis and Palestinians, stems from the role the city plays in the age-old debate about who has a legitimate historical claim to disputed territory.

-A look at what Haley said in an interview with the Christian Broadcasting Network airing Wednesday:
+A look at what Haley said in an interview with the Christian Broadcasting Network:

 HALEY: "I don't know what the policy of the administration is, but I believe the Western Wall is part of Israel and I think that that is how, you know, we've always seen it and that's how we should pursue it."
 She said she wasn't sure what happened in the dispute over Trump's trip, adding: "I know that they're trying to fix it and get that taken care of, but we've always thought the Western Wall was part of Israel."